tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 The only known security issue with this feature is that it allows the construction of high-resolution timers.
 Such timers can be used to construct some types of side-channel attacks.
 See [the issues](https://github.com/tc39/ecmascript_sharedmem/issues) for a deeper discussion; more information will be coming by and by.

+## Why not just asm.js or wasm?

+This is an issue that is separate from whether the feature has utility to JS programs: occasionally, the question is raised whether the shared memory cannot be hidden inside asm.js or wasm so that JS is not exposed to the complexity.

+Briefly, neither asm.js or wasm exist in a vacuum: they will need to interact with JavaScript, and JavaScript will need to do some of the work on behalf of asm.js and wasm.
+In practice, it will be very awkward for the memory used by asm.js and wasm not to be available to JS.
+This means that JS will be exposed to something like SharedArrayBuffer, at least.
+But for JS to have access to shared memory without having some kind of memory model that is compatible with asm.js and wasm is asking for trouble.
+Specifically, this will look a lot like the old "threads as a library" situation where the host language's compiler (the JS jit) will not have a notion of how it may optimize certain memory accesses in the presence of shared memory, and mild chaos ensues.

 ## Select rationale

 The original proposal (in the historical/ subdirectory) contains detailed rationale points, a run-down of machine characteristics, and implementation advice.
 The following are the most important points.